Amanita groenlandica: Description

 Amanita groenlandica f. alpina is described as being similar to A. groenlandica only taller and with a different colouration that tends to more pale orange-brown colours in the cap, which is also described as being less viscid.
 The universal veil is described as sometimes being more creamy in colour rather than possessing the grey tones of A. groenlandica.
 Unlike A. groenlandica which is described as odorless f. alpina is said to have a fruity smell when young which becomes unpleasant with age.

-Habitat and distribution
+Distribution and habitat

 A. groenlandica is an arctic species described from Greenland where it is the most common species of Amanita.
 It is found growing in small groups or as a solitary mushroom under willow and birch trees.
 Found from July to September but most commonly in August.

 In 2022 the fungus was documented in the Cairngorms mountains of Scotland based on DNA analysis performed on soil samples.

 Amanita groenlandica f. alpina has been documented from the Rocky Mountains of North America where it was observed growing with willow trees.
 It fruits July through August on the Beartooth and Hellroaring Plateaus at an elevation of 3,100-3,400 metres above sea level.